hannesdatta/course-dprep/slides/livestream3.md

 ## Implementation

-- Breakout: "challenge groups"
+- Two groups
+  - "Breakout challenge" <- advanced users
-- Guided groups: stay here
+  - One guided group: stays here

-- Task: see activity for this module, online
+- Task: see activity for this module, online: https://dprep.hannesdatta.com/docs/course/modules/week2/activity/
+  - Can choose between several tasks (1 is easiest, 3 hardest)

+## Work on challenge now

+## Sharing experiences from breakout groups

 ## Zooming in on inputs and outputs